MohanadIsHere/route-social-media-app/README.md

 ## 🧩 Overview

 **RouteSocialMediaApp** is a backend API for a social networking platform where users can register, connect, and interact through posts, comments, reactions, and messaging.
-This project serves as both a **learning** and **portfolio showcase** project, demonstrating full-stack API design with modern technologies and best practices.
+This project serves as both a **learning** and **portfolio showcase** project, demonstrating Bakcen API design with modern technologies and best practices.

 ---